KTM Logo

 KTM Logo 1978-1989

-In 1978, a small redesign was undertaken.
-As a result, a squat inscription appeared in the emblem on a dark blue background – in an elongated oval with double edging.
-In style, this option looks stricter than the previous ones.
+In 1978, a slight redesign was carried out.
+As a result, a squat inscription appeared in the emblem on a dark blue background – in the form of an elongated oval with a double border.
+In style, this variant looks more strict than the previous ones.

 1989 – 1992